JiiXaa/bomb-sweeper/docs/TESTING.md

   - When the user wins the game, a pop-up shows how long it took (how many seconds), and how many moves it took.
 - As a frequent player I want to be able to see and compare my previous scores.
   - The game tracks the 5 best scores for each difficulty (beginner, intermediate, expert) and can be seen in the Leader Board section of the game.
 Scores are stored in the localStorage.
+- If user uses wrong URL or go to the not existing page it automatically gets redirected to the main menu (index.html) The application redirects any wrong URLs / not existing pages to the main menu (index.html)

   [Back to contents](#contents)
 ## Manual Testing